Now you’re an offer holder, it's time to think about how you’re going to finance your studies.

 Find out more about undergraduate fees.

-Funding from the Government for UK students
+Government funding for UK students

 Government loans are repayable, but you won’t have to start paying them back until after you complete your studies.